1414C/jiffy/README.md

   * no blocking in the i/o layer during compute intensive tasks
   * no 'lost' callbacks or 'broken' promises
   * goroutines will use all available cores to handle incoming requests
+* Go offers type-safety
-* Go it is a small language that offers type-safety
+* Go is a small language with a low cost of entry
 * Go projects compile to a static single binary which simplifies deployments
 * Go cross-compiles to virtually any platform and architecture; write and test on a chromebook - deploy to z/OS
 * Go is making inroads into areas that have been dominated by other languages and packages